- Kids days out

 Over 120cm (40 rides)

-Useful Family Friendly Facilities
+Family Friendly Facilities at Peppa Pig World

 Naturally the park is very well set up for families.

 There is a place to hire prams at the entrance, a single is £8.00 for the day and a double is £12.00 for the day.
-A £30 refundable deposit isrequired.
+A £30 refundable deposit is required.
 You will definitely need a pram with you, especially if your little one usually naps.
 There will be a lot of walking and they will likely appreciate the rest.

 Free identification stickers are available at the first aid centre on Show Street.
 Add your child’s name and add a contact mobile phone number for someone to call if your child gets lost.